lara-martin/NLP-class/homeworks/grad.md

 **Milestone 2: Initial draft of writeup, and git repo of your code with ≥ 3 non-trivial commits.** You must submit two items: an initial version of your writeup, and a git repository of your implementation containing at least three, non-trivial commits (e.g., commits affecting more than just whitespace or comments).
-Your writeup does not need to include results, but it does need to include a prose-based discussion of the algorithm; a prose-based discussion of your implementation (or expected implementation), including any hurdles you are encountering; and a discussion of what tests you are running or will run to ensure correctness.You must turn in:
+Your writeup does not need to include results, but it does need to include a prose-based discussion of the algorithm; a prose-based discussion of your implementation (or expected implementation), including any hurdles you are encountering; and a discussion of what tests you are running or will run to ensure correctness.

+You will turn in:
 * an **ANONYMIZED** PDF of your writeup (name the file with your UMBC ID, e.g., "AB1234.pdf"),
 * a git repo for your code.
+Your repo must be private, but please share it with the course staff.
+Please do not list the repo on your writeup.
 Your anonymized PDF will be provided to other students to review/provide feedback on (see Milestone 3); your code will not be shared.
 You may optionally provide a written description of what, if any, writing assistance you received (e.g., the GSA Writing Advisor).